Xqhare/Xqhare/README.md

 Alongside my programming journey, I have also switched to using Linux as my main operating system.
 During that transition I have also picked up neovim as my code editor.

-As I learned more about rust, I came across the advice to write some libraries, like a json parser, to better understand how things work.
+As I learned more about rust, I came across the advice to write some libraries, like a JSON parser, to better understand how things work.
 From then on, an idea formed in my mind: Why not write it all myself?
 No better way to learn how things work than doing that!

 This idea has morphed over to years into the goal: to create a fully functional ecosystem of libraries and tools that I can use to build all my other projects.